Tulsa King: Spin-off

 Winter confirmed in September 2024 that a spin-off series set in New Orleans was in the early stages of development.
 The series was ordered under the title NOLA King on June 5, 2025, with Samuel L. Jackson taking on the lead role of Russell Lee Washington, Jr., a character similar to Stallone's.
 He will executive produce the project alongside Glasser and Erickson, the latter of who will also write and showrun the series.
 Like Tulsa King, it will be produced by 101 Studios and MTV Entertainment Studios Jackson's character is set to be introduced during a multi-episode third season story arc; the program will then begin filming in February, with Erickson departing from Tulsa King to work on the spin-off instead.
 However, Erickson's remaining obligations to Tulsa King and Mayor of Kingstown, another series of Sheridan's, forced him to step down as showrunner of the spin-off after writing the pilot episode in July.
 At that time it was reported that the search for a replacement was underway.
+On February 24, 2026, it was announced that the series had undergone a creative overhaul after Erickson's departure and would be retitled to Frisco King, with the setting now being in Frisco, Texas, and that Taylor Sheridan would now write all eight episodes of the first season.
+Filming began in April 2026 in Fort Worth, Texas.